 Hand surgery

-Dupuytren's contracture is a disease of the palm and fingers with benign neoplasm of knots and strands, which can lead to flexion contracture of the finger joints.
-All variations can occur, from the formation of a single knot in the palm of the hand to the extensive curvature of several fingers.
+The Dupuytren contracture is a disease of the hollow hand and the finger, The benign nodes and strands arise, which can lead to a lying contracture of the finger joints.
+The form can be very different: From individual nodes in the hollow hand to the extensive turnaround of several fingers.
 Individual fingers can also be affected in isolation.

 The carpal tunnel syndrome is the most common.
 Bottleneck syndrome in the arm and causes a decrease in sensation ('Furiness') the palm of the hand on the thumb, Show-, medium- and ring finger.
 Not all fingers have to be affected at the same time.
 Burning pain in the hand can also occur and radiate into the arm.
 The symptoms often appear at night or in the morning, or for specific stresses with hyperextension in the wrist (Cycle, To phone).